Paragon Rapid Technologies Adds RP Support’s NEOS 800 Industrial SLA 3D Printer to Prototyping Facility

 Based in the United Kingdom, rapid prototyping service provider Paragon Rapid Technologies is steadily growing into one of the premier local 3D printing specialists in England.
 Although we haven’t covered Paragon much in the past, a recent 3D printing investment has the company poised to become a household name in the UK manufacturing scene.
-Earlier this week, Paragon purchased a new large frame stereolithography (SLA) machine from Buckinghamshire-based 3D printing solutions provider RP Support, which will enable them to provide some of the largest prototyping services around.
+Earlier this week, Paragon purchased a new large frame stereolithography (SLA) machine from Buckinghamshire-based 3D printing solutions provider RP Support (RPS), which will enable them to provide some of the largest prototyping services around.

 The printer, which is called the NEOS 800, contains an incredibly large build platform of 800 x 800 x 600 mm, one of the largest offered by any 3D printing service bureau in the UK.
 Prior to the addition of RP Support’s large-scale SLA 3D printer, Paragon had encountered size limitations with their previously used SLA technology, and sometimes had to print larger models in separate sections and bond them together post-print.
 This recent investment is also a major step for RP Support, as Paragon is officially the first company to have purchased a machine built by the 3D printer manufacturer.